When tools are out of control you need critical alerting

 Eventually, the issues of the original tool were recognized.
 The reality is that the tool was actually not a terrible tool.
 The problem was that it was that it was not fully thought out.
 What the tool needed was another tool and critical alerting to monitor the original tool.
 This second tool which was eventually built could check if the data and the environment were in good order.
 The second tool checked if the input was healthy.
 If not, the original tool would do nothing.
-The second tool checked if the environment was not healthy.
-If it was not, it would do nothing.

 In addition to validation requests, code also needs critical alerts to notify developers and Ops for when it doesn’t work as planned.
 You wouldn’t let a developer deploy code without testing.
 Similarly, you cannot build a tool and assume it works the way it does on laptop.
 Critical alerting tools such as OnPage are clearly needed in DevOps to ensure requests and environmental checks are working.